Table of Contents

 Post Card Authors

-To remove, copy and paste the following CSS code into the Ghost admin Code Injection Site Header.
+To remove, copy and paste the following CSS code in the Ghost admin Code Injection Site Header.

 <style>